jharwell/fordyca/docs/controller-xml-configuration.md

                    selected?

     - `random` - Choose a random task each time.
-    - `matroid_global` - A pure greedy matroid optimization approach.
+    - `greedy_global` - A pure greedy matroid optimization approach.
-    - `matroid_stoch_nbhd` - A pure greedy matroid optimization approach within the neighborhood of the most recently executed task (max distance is 1).
+    - `stoch_greedy_nbhd` - A stochastic greedy approach within the neighborhood of the most recently executed task (max distance is 1).
 ## `task_alloc`

 - Required by: none.
 Used by all [depth1, depth2] controllers with the default